globusonline/provision/doc/instance_operations.rst

 	    simple-condor-wn2  Running  ec2-R-R-R-R.compute-1.amazonaws.com  10.R.R.R
 	    simple-condor-wn1  Running  ec2-S-S-S-S.compute-1.amazonaws.com  10.S.S.S

-Notice how ``gp-describe-instance`` also provides the hostnames of the machines that have been deployed for this topology.
+Notice how ``gp-instance-describe`` also provides the hostnames of the machines that have been deployed for this topology.

 For this chapter's example topology, the topology has been